aumpierre-unb/InternalFluidFlow.jl/instructions.md

 ## Using the InternalFluidFlow Module for Julia

-InernalFluidFlow can be added and loaded either from the JuliaHub repository or from the source repository.
+InternalFluidFlow can be added and loaded either from the JuliaHub repository or from the source repository.

 ### Add and load InternalFluidFlow from JuliaHub repository (last released version)